 Insert the following paragraph before the 9th paragraph

 The definition of the BS-FBCK Antenna ID field depends on the value of the EDMG Extension Flag field.
 If the EDMG Extension Flag field is set to 1, the BS-FBCK Antenna ID MSB field is prepended to the BS-FBCK Antenna ID field to form a single BS-FBCK Antenna ID field of size 3 bits.
 Otherwise, the BS-FBCK Antenna ID MSB field is reserved.

+The definition of the DBF FBCK REQ field depends on the value of the Digital BF Request field within the EDMG Request Element.
+If Digital BF Request= 1 and DBF FBCK-Req is set to 1, digital beamforming matrix information is requested as part of a following MIMO Feedback Frame.
+If Digital BF Request = 1 and DBF FBCK-REQ=0, MIMO channel measurement is present as part of a following MIMO Feedback frame.
+If Digital BF Request=0, the value of DBF FBCK-Req is reserved.

 9.4.2.x MIMO Feedback Control element